juanluiscr27/data-structures-and-algorithms-python/README.md

 implementation with hash table offers a `O(1)` time complexity on average-case, but `O(n)` worst-case, for most operations on unsorted sets.
 The self-balancing binary search tree implementation for set sorted sets has `O(log n)` for most operations.

+#### Set Basic Operations
+One may define the operations of the algebra of sets as:
+* Union(S,T): returns the union of sets S and T.
+* Intersection(S,T): returns the intersection of sets S and T.
+* Difference(S,T): returns the difference of sets S and T.
+* Subset(S,T): a predicate that tests whether the set S is a subset of set T.
+* pick(S): returns an arbitrary element of S.
+* pop(S): returns an arbitrary element of S, deleting it from S.
+* add(S,x): adds the element x to S, if it is not present already.
+* remove(S, x): removes the element x from S, if it is present.

 #### Advantages of Set:
 * Set can be used to store unique values in order to avoid duplications of elements present in the set.